 Powder coating is a dry finishing process that was introduced to North American markets in the 1970s.
 Powder coating involves applying an electrostatically charged dry powder to unpainted parts.
 The parts are typically metal, but powder coats can be selectively applied to other heat resistant substrates.
 After the powder is applied, the parts are heated, which causes the powder to fuse into a durable skin.
 Powder coating can be applied in many colors to enhance aesthetics and offers both corrosion protection and UV resistance.

 Benefits of Powder Coating

-Single coat applications produce thick durable coatings without runs or sags.
+- Single coat applications produce thick durable coatings without runs or sags.

-Most of the oversprayed material can be reclaimed and reused.
+- Most of the oversprayed material can be reclaimed and reused.

-Textured appearances can be formulated into powder.
+- Textured appearances can be formulated into powder.

-Powder coated parts have 100% of their performance attributes as soon as they have cooled.
+- Powder coated parts have 100% of their performance attributes as soon as they have cooled.

-Emits virtually no volatile organic compounds (VOCs)
+- Emits virtually no volatile organic compounds (VOCs).

-Can be safely disposed of in landfills.
+- Can be safely disposed of in landfills.

-Acme operates four powder coating lines of varying sizes that can meet the needs of everyone from high volume manufacturers to producers of very large parts up to 50 feet in length.
+Acme operates four powder coating lines of varying sizes that can meet the needs of everyone from high volume manufacturers to producers of very large parts up to 40 feet in length.
 Acme is proud to offer powder coating services to leading manufacturers of automotive, agricultural, construction, medical, interior & exterior lighting, electrical infrastructure, safety, and consumer products.
 Acme also offers in house tooling / rack building capabilities.
 In many cases, the construction of custom racks can result in significant efficiencies and cost reductions for customers.
 The development of these in-house capabilities allows us to more quickly and cost effectively meet the needs of our customers.